manimal1/ytracker/README.md

 };
 ```

-This app is intended to use [Docker](https://www.docker.com/) and run in a container.
-Please make sure you have Docker installed.
-Once you have the keys.development.js file setup and Docker, you're ready to run in development.
+While this app is intended to use [Docker](https://www.docker.com/) and run in a container, you do not have to.
+It will work just fine so long as you have [Node](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/) installed on your device locally.
+That being said, I would highly recommend installing and using Docker instead.
+Once you have the keys.development.js file setup, you're ready to run in development.

 For the initial setup:<br>
 - First, run `npm install` in the root folder